vadis-project/sv-ident/data/train/README.md

 ## Data

-> **Warning**
-> This repository currently only contains half of the training data.
-We will release the full data soon!
-Stay tuned!

 This folder currently contains training data.
-In total, it contains 1980 sentences.
+In total, it contains 4248 sentences.
 The files contain the following columns:

 ```
 sentence:       Textual instance, which may contain a variable mention.